harsh364/excel-reports/README.md

 ### Generator

-The generator is used to generate excel report, it generates each sheet parallely and formats the sheets, here is a sample generator code
+The generator is used to generate excel report, it generates each sheet parallely and formats the sheets, the generator contains sheet fetchers and data collectors which are similar to the column data collectors and fetchers, here is a sample generator code

 ```go
 package demoreport